Ildarik/100-days-of-code/log.md

 **Today's Progress**: Little improvements on assp and get-id projects (styles, features etc)

 **Thoughts**: Good knowing one language gives you ability to not fear other languages

+## Day 99: April 09, 2020 Thursday

+**Today's Progress**: Build bash script to automate code updating on many servers

+**Thoughts**: Bash programming is not difficult and very exciting